-DNS(Domain Name System) is a host-name to IP address interpretation service.
+DNS(Domain Name System) is a host-name to IP address translation service.
 It is an application layer protocol for message exchange among users and servers.
-Each host is recognized by the IP address, yet recalling numbers is exceptionally hard for individuals, and furthermore, the IP addresses are not static subsequently.
-So DNS is utilized to change over the domain name of the sites to their numerical IP address.
+Each host is recognized by the IP address, as recalling numbers is exceptionally hard for individuals, and furthermore, the IP addresses are not static subsequently.
+So DNS is utilized to translate the domain name of the sites to their numerical IP address.

 What is DNS Tunneling?